dimitrinicolas/skeleton-screens-concept/README.md

 animated properties values are different from the default or from the pre-loader style.

-To prevent this problem to trigger transition on every properties of our element we can target properties to animate using the `transition-duration` and `transition-property` CSS properties.
+To prevent this problem to trigger transition on every property of the element, we can target the properties to animate using the `transition-duration` and `transition-property` CSS properties.
 You can learn more about theses on Mozilla Web documentation:
 [developer.mozilla.org/fr/docs/Web/CSS/transition-property](https://developer.mozilla.org/fr/docs/Web/CSS/transition-property).